PodcastsMusicHack Music Theory

 About Hack Music Theory

-Welcome to the unorthodoX teachings of multi award-winning music lecturer Ray Harmony.
-Co-taught by Kate Harmony, his wife and protégé.
+Welcome to the unorthodoX thoughts of multi award-winning music lecturer Ray Harmony (older episodes were co-hosted by Kate Harmony, his wife and protégé).
 As a songwriter and producer, Ray has made music with Grammy winners and multiplatinum artists, including Serj Tankian (System Of A Down) and Tom Morello (Rage Against The Machine).
 This space is like a songwriters' ark, where all the music making skills are being preserved through this global AI flood.
 The flood shall pass.
 The skills will last.
 Join over 250,000 YouTube subscribers learning the fast, easy, and fun way to make music without using AI, cos it ain't no fun getting a robot to write “your” songs!
 Download Ray's free book @ HackMusicTheory.com

 Podcast website

-Listen to Hack Music Theory, Strong Songs and many other podcasts from around the world with the radio.net app
+Listen to Hack Music Theory, One Song and many other podcasts from around the world with the radio.net app

 Get the free radio.net app